aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_install.md

-# EDMA Installation and Frequently Asked Questions
+# Enhanced DMA (EDMA) Installation and Frequently Asked Questions

 EDMA is a Linux kernel driver provided by AWS for using DMA and/or User-defined interrupts for AWS FPGAs.
 Please see [EDMA README](./edma_README.md) for details.